Wednesday, May 11, 2022

 1. Ford Knoll Loop - accessible after May 15th (5 km loop, 200 metres height gain)

-2. Mustang Hills and Rainy Creek Falls - accessible after May 15th (3 km return, 200 metres height gain - can be made into a bigger loop as well)
+2. Mustang Hills and Rainy Creek Falls - accessible after May 15th (6 km loop with 240 metres height gain)

 Every kid's favourite boulder on Powderface Ridge in the Elbow Valley